-If you use chlorine tablets, or one of the “all-in-one” tablets, then putting chlorine tablets in the skimmer basket is the best place.
+If you use chlorine tablets or one of the “all-in-one” tablets, then putting chlorine tablets in the skimmer basket is the best place.
 They will slowly dissolve and the treated water will be distributed around the pool by the pump.
-This way you won’t get a build up of strong chlorine which could damage your pool liner (if your pool is this type).
+This way you won’t get a build-up of strong chlorine which could damage your pool liner (if your pool is this type).

-You should never just throw the tablets in the pool as they will settle on the bottom and will bleach the color from the pool liner.
+Pool owners should never just throw the tablets in the pool as they will settle on the bottom and will bleach the color from the pool liner.

-As an alternative you can use a floating chlorine dispenser which will travel around the pool slowly distributing the chlorine as the tablets dissolve.
+As an alternative you can use a floating chlorine dispenser that will travel around the pool slowly distributing the chlorine as the tablets dissolve.
 As I often have my pool solar cover on I do not use these.

 If your skimmer is not skimming and water isn’t being drawn into the skimmer there are a number of possible reasons.
-Read my article “Why is my skimmer not skimming?” for full details.

 - Check that the multiport filter valve is set to filter and the pump is on